gregory-kyro/HAC-Net/README.md

 # HAC-Net: A Hybrid Attention-Based Convolutional Neural Network for Predicting Protein-Ligand Binding Affinity

 ## Summary
 Applying deep learning concepts from image detection and graph theory has greatly advanced protein-ligand binding affinity prediction, a challenge with enormous ramifications for both protein engineering and drug development.
-We build upon these advances by designing a novel architecture which demonstrates unmatched performance on the 2016 PDBbind core set, the most widely-recognized benchmark in the field.
-HAC-Net (**H**ybrid **A**ttention-based **C**onvolutional Neural **Net**work) consists of a 3D Convolutional Neural Network (3D-CNN) utilizing channel-wise attention and two Message-Passing Graph Convolutional Networks (MP-GCNs) utilizing attention-based aggregation of node features.
-We rigorously assess the quality of our model with numerous different train-test splits generated from the PDBbind database.
+We build upon these advances by designing a novel machine learning architecture which demonstrates unmatched performance on the 2016 PDBbind core set, the most widely-recognized benchmark in the field.
+HAC-Net (Hybrid Attention-Based Convolutional Neural Network) consists of a 3-dimensional convolutional neural network (3D-CNN) utilizing channel-wise attention and two graph convolutional networks (GCNs) utilizing attention-based aggregation of node features.
+We rigorously assess the quality of our model with different train-test splits generated with protein-ligand complexes from the PDBbind database.
 Additionally, we envision that this state-of-the-art model can be extended to a broad range of supervised learning problems related to structure-based biomolecular property prediction.

 ## Overview of Model
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/98780179/198734891-fd5f2785-2fbc-41a3-81f1-dd508ad57dce.gif)